jul6art/push-bundle/README.md

 }
 ```

-All actions in listeners who listen these event class consts whill be async
+All actions in listeners who listen these event class consts will be async

 > You can also specify which doctrine events you want to track